 When you trade CFDs on non-equity markets you buy or sell a certain number of contracts, where each contract represents a given risk/return on the underlying market.
-For instance, one contract of our DAX 30 represents a risk/return of €1 per point movement in the underlying market.
-So if you sell three contracts of DAX 30 you will make €3 for every point the DAX falls below your bid price and lose €3 for every point the DAX rises above your bid price.
+For instance, one contract of our German 30 represents a risk/return of €1 per point movement in the underlying market.
+So if you sell three contracts of German 30 you will make €3 for every point the German falls below your bid price and lose €3 for every point the German rises above your bid price.

 You decide how long the contract will stay open.
 There is no fixed expiry date (unless you trade a futures contract with an expiry date).
 You simply close the contract when you are ready, at which point the difference between the opening price and the closing price is calculated and your profit or loss is realised.